apache/streampipes/streampipes-client-python/docs/getting-started/installation.md

 # 📚 Installation

-The StreamPipes Python Client is meant to work with Python 3.8 and above.
+The StreamPipes Python library is meant to work with Python 3.8 and above.
 Installation can be done via `pip`:
 You can install the latest development version from GitHub, as so:

 ```bash